Sudhanshu2829/Real-Time-Noise-Detection-and-surveillance/README.md

 Therefore, these cases present a huge scope in developing a device that could monitor noise levels in real-time and can trigger location co-ordinates in case of violation of decibel-levels.

 ### Hardware Requirements
-- NodeMCU ESP8266 12 E microcontroller
+- NodeMCU ESP8266 12E microcontroller
 - LM393 Sound Sensor Module
 - 0.96 I2C OLED Display
 - A9G GSM+ GPRS+GPS Module